-The Government Research & Innovation (R&I) Grants will cover all technical disciplines in Makerere University as long as the research questions align with the instructive research agenda themes above.
+MakRIF Grants are open to all technical disciplines in Makerere University as long as the research questions align with the instructive research agenda themes above.
 Particular attention will be paid to unfunded priorities, those for which funding has been inadequate, or for which available funding only covers one or a few of the components needed to inform development initiatives in a holistic way.
 This grant is not primarily meant to supplement existing research projects that already have funding from other sources.
-However, researchers can apply on the platform of existing projects if they provide a strong justification that there are important funding gaps in the current research project and the added deliverables expected from the additional support to the existing research effort.
+However, researchers can apply on the platform of existing projects if they provide a strong justification that there are important funding gaps and that there are distinct added deliverables from the additional support.
 This grant also emphasizes a multi-sectoral approach.
 Research groups are therefore encouraged to work with other sectors that complement their technical focus.